tfeb/star/README.md

 - a specification for variable bindings;
 - a form which says if the iterator is valid;
 - a form which produces the values for the next step;
+- optionally some additional information which is one of
-- optionally a function which is called with the whole form and can wrap code around it.
+	-  a function designator (a function or symbol with a global function binding) which is called with the whole form and can wrap code around it;
+	- a plist with possible keys `:wrapper`, `:types` and optionally other, unused keys which specifies one or both of the wrapping function and possible variable types.

+Originally it was only possible to specify a wrapper: by using a plist as the fifth value an optimizer can specify  a wrapper, type and in future perhaps other information.

 ### Specifications of variable bindings
 This is a list of what are essentially the first two arguments to `multiple-value-bind`, together with zero or more declarations.
 This list can have multiple elements which correspond to nested bindings and in which, therefore, later bindings can refer to earlier ones.